puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/bundling.md

 main();
 ```

-The JavaScript code above was generated by esbuild via Deno and is now ready to
+The JavaScript code above was generated by esbuild and is now ready to
 be executed by artemis!